SethSamuelCode/MissionReadyLvl5-mission5-P2/README.md

 # TradeMe-like Auction Platform

 ## Overview
 This is a full-stack auction platform application that mimics TradeMe's functionality.
-The application is built using React for the frontend, Node.js/Express for the backend, and MongoDB for the database, all containerized using Docker.
+The application is built using React for the frontend, Node.js/Express for the backend, and MongoDB for the database, with MinIO for object storage, all containerized using Docker.

-## 🚀 Features
+## Features

 ### Frontend Features
 - **Modern User Interface**